ring-team/KarstNSim_Public/config_reference.md

 - `water_table_constraint_weight_vadose: <float>` — **Type**: `float` (≥ 0)
 - `water_table_constraint_weight_phreatic: <float>` — **Type**: `float` (≥ 0)
 **Behavior**: Classifies nodes as vadose/phreatic relative to their associated water table and adds dedicated cost terms with independent weights for vadose and phreatic zones.
-**Important**: The format of the watertable surface file name must very precisely be "(name)_k" with k the index of the spring associated with the water table.
-You CAN associate multiple springs to the same water table (exemple: "(name)_ki_kj ...") with ki, kj, ... the indices of the associated springs.
-Obviously, you can associate each spring to one water table only.
+**Important**: The format of the watertable surface file name must very precisely be "(name)_k" with k the index of the water table.
+The spring pointset has a mandatory property called surfindex which links each spring to its watertable k.
 There is currently no option to avoid defining any water table in the simulation ; this option will be developed in the future (perched springs).
 **Practical effects**: Larger weights strengthen vertically downward conduits in the vadose zone (and penalize any horizontal or vertically upward conduit) and base level (water table) control in the phreatic zone.